nuxt/content/docs/content/blog/ui-pro-docs-migration.md

 ### 3. Migrate `error.vue` page

-New `Error` component can be used as full page structure.
+New `UError` component can be used as full page structure.

 ::prose-code-group
 ```vue [error.vue (v3)]